By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The association held after adjustment for conventional risk factors including age, body mass index, parity, and family history of diabetes, suggesting that sleep quality operates as an independent pathophysiological pathway to hyperglycemia in pregnancy.
-This finding aligns with mounting evidence from The Lancet and The BMJ linking sleep disruption to insulin resistance and metabolic dysfunction across diverse populations.
+The association held after adjustment for conventional risk factors including age, body mass index, parity, and family history of diabetes, suggesting that sleep quality operates as an independent pathophysiological pathway to hyperglycemia in pregnancy, according to the Finnish study.

 Mechanisms Linking Sleep Disruption to Gestational Hyperglycemia